2k College Scholarship

 College Scholarship Tip: Keeping your scholarship application out of the “reject” pile is the first, and simplest, way to increase your chances of winning the scholarship money.

-What it all boils down to is very easy, yet a large percentage of applicants do not take the time or effort that is needed to keep their scholarship applications out of that horrible “reject” pile.
+What it all boils down to is very simple, yet a large percentage of applicants do not take the time or effort needed to keep their scholarship applications out of that horrible “reject” pile.

 It sounds so simple.
 The scholarship application in front of you asks for your name, address, phone number, community service involvement, and grade point average.